dermotreynolds/old.dermotreynolds.github.io/_posts/released/2017-05-12-12-managed-service-identity.md

 }
 ```

-We can then use the service principle to create a policy against keyvault:
+We can then use the service principle to create a policy against Key Vault:
 ``` javascript

 resource "azurerm_key_vault_access_policy" "wfbill_app_policy" {